es-shims/iterator-helpers/README.md

 An ESnext spec-compliant sync iterator helpers shim/polyfill/replacement that works as far down as ES3.

 This package implements the [es-shim API](https://github.com/es-shims/api) “multi” interface.
-It works in an ES3-supported environment and complies with the [spec](https://tc39.es/proposal-iterator-helpers/).
+It works in an ES3-supported environment and complies with the [iterator helpers spec](https://tc39.es/proposal-iterator-helpers/) and the [iterator sequencing spec](https://tc39.es/proposal-iterator-sequencing/).

 Because the `Iterator.prototype` methods depend on a receiver (the `this` value), the main export in each subdirectory takes the iterator to operate on as the first argument.